pyros-dev/catkin_pip/doc/pycharm_setup.rst

 - Basic ROS commands and python commands will work from the terminal, after sourcing the devel space as usual with ROS `source devel/setup.bash`
 - Pycharm integrated python tools will work, but only if you have sourced the devel space before launching PyCharm, which might not be convenient in some cases...

+BEWARE : PyCharm (and Python imports ?) have some issues with symlinks, so you should avoid them if possible when setting up your workspace.

 Hybrid workflow
 ---------------